 Whale Alert is in the crypto whale business.
-We monitor and analyze blockchains and through Twitter and Telegram we report interesting transactions that we detect.
+We monitor and analyze blockchains and through Twitter and Telegram we report interesting transactions.
 We believe transparency is essential for blockchain adoption and that is why we have decided to share some of our knowledge through a series of short articles.

 In September 2019 we reported a transfer of 100 million XRP from Ripple to McCaleb’s wallet.
 This transfer was part of a settlement agreement between him and Ripple which established how much of his assets he would be able to sell.
 McCaleb’s assets are part of his compensation for his role as a founder of Ripple; he claims to have received 9 billion XRP tokens spread over several addresses at the start of the Ripple ledger.
 We were able to attribute genesis and other addresses to McCaleb by combining posts made from his blog, XRP Talk and Ripple’s forum (all three have since been taken offline) and information available on the public ledger.
 By analyzing over 90,000 transactions we were able to track around 8 billion XRP to Ripple, a settlement account and his personal accounts from which he actively sells.